 top of page

-Led by National Careers Week in partnership with a wide range of organisations including STEM.org.uk and the UK Space Agency, Green Careers Week promises to be an inspiring week, with plenty of information on how young people can get actively involved in careers that focus on positive environmental impact and change.
+Led by Green Careers Week, in partnership with a wide range of organisations including the Department for Education and STEM Learning, Green Careers Week is an inspiring week, with plenty of information on how young people can get involved with green careers.

 Why Green is a priority for teens

-Young people want (and need) to be involved in finding solutions to our environmental challenges, so it's vital that we provide opportunities to show them how they can play an active role within the world of work.
-Knowing how they can find careers that play a significant part in improving our environmental credentials should contribute towards restoring their confidence in a positive and sustainable future.
+Young people want to be involved in finding solutions to our environmental challenges, so it’s vital that we provide opportunities to show them how they can play an active role both in their personal lives and within the world of work.
+Showing them ways in which they can personally contribute, including knowing how they can find careers that play a significant part in improving environmental credentials, should help restore their confidence in a positive and sustainable future.

 What is a Green career?